-In addition to or instead of the College processes and procedures, any student, employee, or covered third party who wishes to report sex discrimination, sex-based harassment, or sexual misconduct under this policy has the option to pursue criminal charges with local, state, or federal law enforcement agencies.
+In addition to or instead of the College processes and procedures, any student, employee, or covered third party who wishes to report sex discrimination, sex-based harassment, or sexual

+One College Place, Claremont, NH 03743 Phone (603) 542-7744 Fax (603) 543-1844 misconduct under this policy has the option to pursue criminal charges with local, state, or federal law enforcement agencies.
 The College will offer and upon request provide assistance to students, employees, and covered third parties in contacting law enforcement agencies.
 These options are available regardless of whether an individual chooses to file a formal complaint with the College.
 Individuals have the option to notify such agencies with or without the assistance of the College.
-In addition, individuals may also have the right to pursue orders of protection, restraining orders, and/or relief from abuse orders from the court system.
-The College will respect such orders to the extent applicable.
-In addition, the College can also impose mutual no contact orders on students, employees, and third parties over whom it has some measure of control.